rbnpantha/simple-python-addition/README.md

 ## 💡 Next Steps

 You can extend this tiny project by:
-- Adding input validation to ensure the values are numeric
 - Wrapping it in an API using Flask or FastAPI
 - Deploying to AWS Lambda using the AWS SAM CLI